John Williams' excellent Web Site has comprehensive information about his work and current concert schedule.

 From 1980 to 1993, along with all his other work, John Williams was the conductor and musical director of the famed and much loved Boston Pops Orchestra, where he is still a guest conductor.
 He is also Artist in Residence at Tanglewood.

-As well as movie scores, John Williams writes concert pieces for such greats as cellist Yo-Yo Ma.
-Each year Williams does a number of concert dates all over the world.
+As well as movie scores, John Williams has written concert pieces for such greats as cellist Yo-Yo Ma and each year Williams conducted at concerts all over the world.

-John Williams' recent concert works include Seven for Luck for soprano and orchestra, a seven-piece song cycle based on the texts of former U.S. Poet Laureate Rita Dove..
+John Williams' concert works include Seven for Luck for soprano and orchestra, a seven-piece song cycle based on the texts of former U.S. Poet Laureate Rita Dove.

 In October 2003, John Williams helped inaugurate the Los Angeles Philharmonic's new Disney Hall conducting the world premiere of his new five-movement orchestral work, Soundings.